Mastering UTF-8

 Unicode as a very complete character set is without competition, thus you can't ignore it when dealing with textual data.

 A character from the Unicode character is also called a Code Point.
 Code Points are numbered.
-The number of a character is most often represented by a hexadecimal number (although you might as well reference it by a decimal or any other number format).
-In case you have a string and would like to see which Code Points it contains (i.e. translate the characters to their Unicode number: "Text Inspector", my little tool for tool for inspecting Unicode strings, might come handy.
+The number of a character is most often shown as hexadecimal number (although you might as well reference it by a decimal or any other number format).
+In case you have a string and would like to see which Code Points it contains (i.e. translate the characters to their Unicode number): "Text Inspector", my homegrown little tool for inspecting Unicode strings might come handy.

 UTF-8 is an Encoding

 Encodings are needed because computers understand only bits and bytes.
 (Read it as: Computers can only deal with numbers between 0 and 255.)
-An Encoding translates the characters of its underlying Character Set numbers.
-That is the task of any Encoding.
+An Encoding translates the characters of its underlying Character Set to the corresponding numbers; one number for each character.
+That is the purpose of any Encoding.

 UTF-8 is an Encoding for Unicode characters.
-It translates each Unicode character into a unique sequence of 1 to 4 numbers.
+It translates each Unicode character into a unique sequence of 1 to 4 numbers, each number being 1 byte long, which just means that each number has a value in the range from 0 to 255..

 Example 1: